 Transforming Children and Young People’s Mental Health: a green paper was published on 4 December 2017.
 The aim was to support and complement the aims of Future in Mind and the Five Year Forward View.
 Following a consultation period the Government published their response to the consultation on 25 July 2018.
 There are three key proposals:

-- To fund new Mental Health Support Teams, which will be supervised by NHS children and young people’s mental health staff.
+- Mental Health Support Teams, which will be supervised by NHS children and young people’s mental health staff.

 - To pilot a four week waiting time for access to specialist NHS children and young people’s mental health services.

 The aim is to extend these to 20-25% of England by 2023 and across all of England by 2028.
 The Government is establishing a number of Trailblazer sites to pilot the approaches.
 Expressions of Interest were due by 17 September 2018 and the Trailblazer sites are expected to be fully operational by December 2019.

 The original consultation document can be accessed at: Transforming children and young people’s mental health provision.pdf

 Non-statutory guidance to schools published by the Department of Education.
 It gives a range of advice to school leaders and pastoral staff about:

 - Prevention of mental ill health and promoting good health within schools